konqa/africa-id-check/README.md

 So when a user enters an ID number and selects South Africa, if the ID number is valid as per above formation the response from the application will be:

->The client is a valid South African ID number for a male South African citizen who was born on 23 January 1988."
+> The is a valid South African ID number for a male South African citizen who was born on 23 January 1988."

 ### Case: Rest of Africa